anasfanani/Magisk-Tailscaled/README.md

 ```bash
 tailscaled -tun=userspace-networking -statedir=/data/adb/tailscale/tmp/ -state=/data/adb/tailscale/tmp/tailscaled.state -socket=/data/adb/tailscale/tmp/tailscaled.sock -port=41641
 ```
 This command uses a userspace network stack instead of the kernel's network stack, which can be useful on devices where the kernel's network stack is not compatible with Tailscale.
-The state file for tailscaled is stored at `/data/adb/tailscale/tmp/tailscaled.state`, and the log output is written to `/data/adb/tailscale/tmp/tailscaled.log`.
+The state file for tailscaled is stored at `/data/adb/tailscale/tmp/tailscaled.state`, and the log output is written to `/data/adb/tailscale/run/tailscaled.log`.

-## Instructions

-1. Open the Terminal.
-2. Run 'su' to gain root access.
-3. Run 'tailscale login' to login to your Tailscale account.
-4. Open the URL in a browser to authorize your device.
-5. Run 'tailscale ip' to retrieve your Tailscale IP.
-6. Alternatively, you can open the [Tailscale Admin Dashboard](https://login.tailscale.com/admin/machines) to manage your devices.

 ## Example of Using Tailscale